Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/README.md

 colcon lint --packages-select module_1
 ```

 Some indications will appear.
-The task is to correct these indications, adding the missing dependencies and ficing the style inconsistencies.
+The task is to correct these indications, adding the missing dependencies and fixing the style inconsistencies.

 #### Definition of success